Electric Field Sensing via Rydberg Electromagnetically Induced Transparency Using Zeeman and Stark Effects: Discussion

-We then adjust the probe and coupling powers and extract the recovery time under an E field of 10 V/cm, as shown in Figs.~\ref{fig: recovery}(b) and \ref{fig: recovery}(c).
-When the probe power increases, more photons collide with free electrons, leading to faster equilibration of the electrons, i.e., shorter recovery time.
+We then adjust the probe and coupling powers to measure the recovery time under a field strength of 10 V/cm, as shown in Figs.~\ref{fig: recovery}(b) and \ref{fig: recovery}(c).
+As the probe power increases, more photons interact with free electrons, accelerating their equilibration and resulting in a shorter recovery time.
 Here, we define the screening rate of the electric field as the reciprocal of the recovery time.
-In Fig.~\ref{fig: recovery}(b), the coupling powers were 14 mW (red circles), 7.7 mW (blue), and 4.0 mW (black).
-With the presence of the coupling laser, higher probe power leads to a higher screening rate, but it is not linear.
-Screening rates exponentially increase with probe power and become saturated at a certain value.
+In Fig.~\ref{fig: recovery}(b), the coupling powers were 14~mW (red circles), 7.7~mW (blue), and 4.0~mW (black).
+The screening rate grows exponentially with probe power and eventually saturates.
+At low probe power, the screening rate increases because additional photons contribute to the excitation of free electrons, enhancing charge redistribution.
+However, as probe power continues to rise, the number of available electrons becomes limited, and recombination processes start to counteract further excitation, leading to saturation.
 Dashed lines indicate the best fit using the function $A\cdot$ Exp[-$P_{p}$/$\tau_p$]+$\gamma_0$, where $A$ is a constant, and $P_{p}$ is the probe power.
 The saturation screening rates, denoted as $\gamma_0$, are 89, 42, and 23 (1/s), with corresponding $\tau_p$ values of 0.37, 0.54, and 0.60 mW for the strongest to the weakest coupling power.
-The saturation screening rate, reflecting the photoelectric current in the photoelectric effect, is predominantly influenced by the coupling laser power (480~nm). $\tau_p$ serves as a parameter representing the characteristic constant associated with the photoelectric current's response to the probe laser power.
+The saturation screening rate, reflecting the current in the photoelectric effect, is predominantly influenced by the coupling laser power (480~nm). $\tau_p$ serves as a parameter representing the characteristic constant associated with the photoelectric current's response to the probe laser power.
 A smaller $\tau_p$ implies a faster response of the photoelectric current to change in laser power.
 Therefore, stronger laser powers result in faster screening rates, corresponding to shorter recovery times.